Skip To Content

 1. any relevant changes in circumstances since the time of revocation or suspension;

-2. the member’s success at rehabilitation, including their degree of insight into past inappropriate conduct, current mental health and future prognosis;
+2. the registrants’s success at rehabilitation, including their degree of insight into past inappropriate conduct, current mental health and future prognosis;

 3. attempts at restitution, if any;